menandmice/micetro_docs/guides/implementation/central_mssql.rst

 --------------------

 .. important::
-  We recommend that the network latency between the SQL Server and Men&Mice Central remains **below 5 milliseconds**.
-Exceeding this threshold might lead to performance issues.
+  We recommend that the network latency between the SQL Server and Micetro Central remains **below 5 milliseconds**.
+Exceeding this threshold may cause performance issues.

-  We recommend to have a dedicated database administrator (DBA) in charge of managing and maintaining the SQL Server database.
+  It is recommended to have a dedicated database administrator (DBA) to manage and maintain the SQL Server database.

 Setting up the Database
 ^^^^^^^^^^^^^^^^^^^^^^^

-Micetro requires that you create a new database on the database server.
-The database should use the ``SQL_Latin1_General_CP1_CS_AS`` collation.
-Also, make sure to have a login (either Windows or SQL server authenticated) with db_owner access to this database and an effective default schema of mmCentral.
+Micetro requires that you create a new database on the database server with the ``SQL_Latin1_General_CP1_CS_AS`` collation.
+Also, ensure a login (either Windows or SQL server authenticated) with ``db_owner`` access to this database and the default schema set to ``mmCentral``.

 `CreateDatabase.sql <https://github.com/menandmice/micetro_docs/blob/latest/scripts/CreateDatabase.sql>`_ is a suggested script for the database and database server setup.
 This script also configures the SQL server itself, which is unnecessary and undesirable in most cases.
-Therefore, review the script with your database administrator and only execute the necessary parts.
-Be sure to adjust path strings (default C:/Data) and, very importantly, the default password, which is set to "1234" in the script.
+Therefore, review the script with your DBA and only execute the necessary parts.
+Adjust the path strings (default is ``C:/Data``) and change the default password, which is set to ``1234`` in the script.

 .. warning::
-  The script is preconfigured for an 8-core processor machine.
+  The script is configured for an 8-core processor machine.
 As a best practice, it's recommended to create one temp file for each processor core.
-If you have a 2-core machine, comment out the last 6 temp file creation commands in the script.
+If using a 2-core machine, comment out the last 6 temp file creation commands in the script.

 .. danger::
-  Running the script will drop the existing database using the name "mmsuite" without confirmation, so consider making a manual backup to prevent data loss.
+  Running the script will drop the existing database named "mmsuite" without confirmation.
+Make a manual backup to avoid data loss.

-After running the script, it will create:
+Running the script will create:

-* a user "mmSuiteDBUser" with the specified password.
+* A user ``mmSuiteDBUser`` with the specified password.
-* an empty database named "mmsuite" with the ``COLLATE SQL_Latin1_General_CP1_CS_AS`` collation.
+* An empty database named ``mmsuite`` with the ``COLLATE SQL_Latin1_General_CP1_CS_AS`` collation.

 Configuring Connection Parameters